Douglas Paul

 Douglas J. Paul is a Scottish experimental physicist and electronic engineer who was awarded an Officer of the Order of the British Empire in the 2025 New Year Honours List for services to quantum technology research.
 He is currently Professor of Semiconductor devices at the University of Glasgow holding a Royal Academy of Engineering Chair in Emerging technologies.
 His career has used microfabrication and nanofabrication to demonstrate semiconductor devices for a range of different applications.

 Education

 Paul was born and brought up in Greenock attending Ardgowan Primary and Greenock Academy Schools.
 He studied natural sciences at Churchill College, University of Cambridge before gaining a PhD in physics at the Cavendish Laboratory for work which produced the first single-electron transistor in silicon-germanium.
 As an undergraduate at the University of Cambridge, he was sponsored by the DTI through the National Engineering Laboratory.
+He is a chartered physicist and a chartered engineer.

 Research and career

 Paul first worked in the Semiconductor Physics Group led by Michael Pepper at the Cavendish Laboratory on mesoscopic silicon-germanium nanostructure physics At the same time he was awarded a research fellowship at St Edmund's College, Cambridge and became the Wine Steward for the College.
 His first funded research grant as principal investigator was an EC Framework IV project "Silicon Quantum Integrated Circuits (SiQUIC)" in 1997 on heterostructure and strained silicon MOSFETs and silicon-germanium resonant-tunneling diodes before he was awarded an EPSRC Advanced Research Fellowship in 1998.
 In 1998 he became a Class A Fellow at St Edmund's College, Cambridge.

 Paul started work on SiGe terahertz radiation sources first with DARPA funding in 2000 which delivered the first SiGe terahertz LEDs before additional support from EC and EPSRC grants.
 At the same time he published work on 2D metal-insulator transitions in MOSFETs, received funding on quantum information processing using defects in MOSFETs with Michael Pepper and Crispin Barnes and worked with Alan Fowler at IBM to help de-risk the introduction of high-κ dielectric into the IBM Microelectronics CMOS process.

 In 2007, Paul moved to the Department of Electrical and Electronic Engineering at the University of Glasgow where he set up the "Semiconductor Devices Group".
 He became the first Director of the "James Watt Nanofabrication Centre" in 2010.
 His research from 2009 included energy harvesting, thermoelectrics and thermal photovoltaics and he led an EC Strategic Research Agenda on Sustainable ICT in 2016.